North Head Walk in Manly (Map and Highlights)

 The road to Collins Beach

 The track soon arrives at North Head Scenic Drive.
-Follow this road for a little while, then turn left into Collins Beach Road at the signpost.
+Follow this road for a while, then turn left into Collins Beach Road at the signpost.

 Follow that road until you get to one of Sydney’s prettiest secluded beaches, Collins Beach, otherwise known as Collins Flat Beach.